-The Zachman Framework is a thinking tool.
-Its abstract nature has led to the proliferation of some myths that hinder its understanding and adoption.
+The Zachman Framework is a thinking tool, and not a methodology.
+Its abstract nature has led to the proliferation of some myths that hinder its understanding and adoption, even among data management and architectural communities.

 Widely misunderstood and misrepresented, the Zachman Architecture Framework is simply a thinking tool, not a methodology.
 Its fundamentally neutral position concerning methodology and implementation is the secret to its power and the reason it has proven so enduring.
 Many aspects of the Framework are misunderstood.
-The misunderstanding has resulted in the creation of some myths about the Zachman Framework and its value.
+The misunderstanding has resulted in the creation of some myths about the Zachman Framework and its value, even among data management professionals.

 Simple Zachman Framework Overview

-Zachman’s basic premise is that whenever anything of complexity is designed — a complex machine, a skyscraper, a microchip, a spacecraft, a product, a business (an enterprise), or some part of a business (a business capability) — there are two basic aspects that need to be addressed.
-These two aspects correspond to the columns and rows of the Framework.
+The Zachman Framework’s basic premise is that whenever anything of complexity is designed — a complex machine, a skyscraper, a microchip, a spacecraft, a product, a business (an enterprise), or some part of a business (a business capability) — there are two basic aspects that need to be addressed.
+These two aspects correspond to the columns and rows of the Zachman Framework.

 - The columns represent the primitives of engineering problems and correspond to the six interrogatives (business engineering questions): what, how, where, when, who, when, and why.
 (The order does not matter.)
 A primitive is a building block of software that can be used by other pieces of software to build a larger part of a system.
 If an artifact is not primitive, then it is a composite item and inevitably more complex and resistant to change.